 The Best Years: 2007, 2008, 2011, 2013

-The 2007 model year was pivotal for the Silverado, marking its redefined focus to be more family-centric than ever before.
-This model year was the first to receive a “Good” rating from the IIHS in its overlap front crash test.
+2007 was a game-changer for the Silverado.
+Chevy decided it was time for the truck to be more family-friendly, and boy, did they deliver.
+This model was the first to score a “Good” rating from the IIHS in its overlap front crash test.
+Talk about a safety upgrade!

 The Worst Years: 2009, 2010, 2012